janyksteenbeek/league-oauth2-instagram-business/README.md

 ### The FacebookUser Entity

-When using the `getResourceOwner()` method to obtain the user node, it will be returned as a `FacebookUser` entity.
+When using the `getResourceOwner()` method to obtain the user node, it will be returned as a `InstagramUser` entity.

 ```php
 $user = $provider->getResourceOwner($token);